tethyrplays/tethyrplays/session/2021-lmop-with-dm-nicole.md

 **Investigation.** The party reaches a 3-way intersection.
 West returns to Neverwinter; east continues to Phandalin; and south to Leilon.
 Two dead horses block the path to Phandalin.
 The party maneuvers the wagon to the side of the road and disembark to investigate.
 Several feet before the horses, splintered planks serve as a makeshift bridge for a tiny brook that passes by the intersection.
 Trees line both sides of the bridge, obscuring any sign of the goblin ambush.

 **Combat.** Four goblins ambush the party with surprise.
 Gar is flanked by two goblins and takes 3/4 damage from both.
-Asher moves out of melee range and manages to cast sleep on the other two.
-Aarden repeatedly (3x) tries to sharpshoot from range and misses.
-Gar breaks into a rage, cleaving both of his attackers with his axe; the latter goblin is severed viscerally by the attack.
-Asher vaporizes the third with his magic, covering Gar in its remains.
+Asher moves out of melee range and manages to cast Sleep on the other two.
+Aarden tries to repeatedly Sharpshoot from range and misses 3x.
+Gar breaks into a rage with his greataxe, cleaving both of his attackers; the latter goblin is severed viscerally.
+Asher vaporizes the third with an Eldritch blast, covering Gar in its remains.
 Aarden uses hemp rope to restrain the final sleeping goblin for interrogation.

 **Interrogation.** Intimidated by Gar, the goblin divulges his name is Krag.
 Aarden meanwhile is in a fit, abusing his bow, over its dreadful aim throughout the encounter.